 With a certain reluctance, Chrysler Corporation accepted the Obama administration’s forcible transfer in 2009 of company stock to the United Auto Workers.
 The Auburn Hills, Mich.-based automaker now is feeling an aftershock.
-On July 26, Alphons Iacobelli, the company’s former labor negotiator, and Monica Morgan, the widow of UAW Vice President General Holiefield, were indicted in Detroit federal court for defrauding the UAW-Chrysler National Training Center of $1.2 million over several years.
-Prosecutors allege Iacobelli, who left Chrysler in 2015, wrote checks from a center bank account to a shady nonprofit controlled by Holiefield, whose wife used much of the pilfered funds for shopping sprees.
+On July 26, Alphons Iacobelli, the company’s former labor negotiator, and Monica Morgan, the widow of UAW Vice President General Holiefield, were indicted in U.S. District Court for the Eastern District of Michigan for defrauding the UAW-Chrysler National Training Center of at least $1.2 million and likely much more.
+Prosecutors allege Iacobelli, who left Chrysler in 2015, wrote numerous checks from a center bank account to a shady nonprofit controlled by Holiefield, whose wife used much of the pilfered funds to finance her own enterprises and shopping sprees.
 Iacobelli and Morgan have pleaded not guilty.
-Another ex-Chrysler official, Jerome Durden, was charged separately; he pleaded guilty yesterday.
+Another ex-Chrysler official, Jerome Durden, was charged separately and pleaded guilty yesterday.

 Those who follow the U.S. auto industry remember all too well those dark days of nearly a decade ago, when Chrysler and General Motors were heading for bankruptcy and eventually forced into it.
 There were reasons for the companies’ predicament – e.g., foreign competition, product recalls – but one of the more notable among them was aggressive union bargaining power.
 For decades, the United Auto Workers, wielding the strike threat, locked the auto industry Big Three into increasingly unsustainable commitments.
 Those obligations would hit with full force during the Great Recession.
 Ford weathered the storm; GM and Chrysler did not.
 President Barack Obama and car czar Steve Rattner, building on efforts during the waning weeks of the Bush administration, commandeered Chrysler and GM in March 2009, leading the two firms to declare bankruptcy, respectively, that April and June.
 The government bailed out the companies by drawing funds from the Troubled Asset Relief Program (TARP) enacted by Congress the previous fall.
 The Treasury Department disbursed $68.2 billion to GM (about a fourth of that went to financing subsidiary Ally Financial) and another $12.5 billion to Chrysler.
 In return for TARP aid, the companies surrendered their depressed common stock to the government.
 The Obama administration also transferred large portions of equity to the United Auto Workers; imposed credit freezes; shut down factories; closed dealerships; fired General Motors CEO Rick Wagoner; and forced Chrysler to merge with Italian automaker Fiat.
 TARP loan collections and other revenue sources enabled the government to recoup $70.5 billion of its $80.7 billion total investment.
 That translated into a net taxpayer loss of $10.2 billion.